bleeckerj/Files2Book/README_create_file_cards.md

   - Custom sizes: Specify as WxH in inches (e.g., "3.5X5.0")
 - `--slack-data-root`: Path to a Slack export root (directory containing channel folders with `files/` and `messages.json`).
 When provided, the script will treat inputs as Slack-exported data: relative filepaths in JSON/CSV file-lists will be resolved against this Slack root when appropriate, and Slack metadata (original timestamps, users, avatars) will be read from the export and displayed on cards.
 - `--file-list`: Path to a CSV or JSON file containing an ordered list of file paths to process.
 If provided, `--input-dir` is not required.
 CSVs with a header should include a `path` or `filepath` column; headerless CSVs are supported.
 JSON should be an array of strings or objects with a `filepath` (and optional timestamp fields).
+- `--compact`: Generate cards in a compact layout with smaller font sizes, minimal vertical spacing, and maximized preview/image area.
+Useful for print layouts or when preview is prioritized over metadata.
+- `--card-background-color`: Set the background color for the card (default: 'white').
+Accepts any valid Pillow color string or RGB tuple, e.g. `--card-background-color "(251,238,104)"`.
+- `--max-depth`: Maximum folder recursion depth (default: 0, no recursion; set higher for deeper traversal; negative for unlimited).
 - `--file-data-root`: Path to a root directory to resolve relative file paths in the provided file list.
 - `--cards-per-chunk`: Integer >0 to split output into chunk directories with this many cards per chunk.
 When used the script creates per-chunk PDFs (one PDF inside each chunk folder) and suppresses the top-level combined PDF.
 - `--border-color`: Border color for the cards in RGB format (e.g. `"161 216 26"` or `"161,216,26"`).